Chirnside Park: History

-From 1838, the area formed part of the extensive pastoral run of Thomas Chirnside, that was developed further by a succession of owners until the 1920s.
+From 1837/1838, the area formed part of the pastoral run of John Gardiner, that was developed further by a succession of owners until the 1920s.
 The original sub-division of Chirnside Park was, at that time, known as Mooroolbark Park.
 Around 1000 acre of mainly rich black basaltic soil was grazed and cultivated, watered from two perpetual springs.

 In 1921, George Chirnside sold Werribee Park, moving the family's stud herds and the contents of Werribee Park Mansion to Mooroolbark Park.
 George Chirnside died in 1941, and permission to sell the estate was given in 1950, being finalised some years later.
 Subdivision was approved in 1956 by the Shire of Lillydale, with the residential area centred on the two-storey stone homestead, country club and golf course, named Chirnside Park in 1962 in honour of Thomas Chirnside.

 Amadeo DeVincentiis, an Italian from Abruzzo, also owned great swathes of what is now known as Chirnside Park.
 However, he sold the land for a paltry amount in the 1960s, from which the fortunate purchasers stood to make a hefty profit.
 DeVincentiis spent thousands attempting to rescind the sale, but failed.

-Formerly West Lilydale, the surrounding region became known as Chirnside Park in the 1970s, the Post Office opening on 25 September 1979.
+Formerly West Lilydale, the surrounding region became known as Chirnside Park in the 1970s.
+The Post Office opened on 25 September 1979.

-Chirnside Park today
+Today

 Nominally a suburb of Melbourne, Chirnside Park is also a satellite community of Lilydale.
-Thus the services that cannot be met in the nearby shopping complex are found elsewhere.
-The residential area was originally structured around a large 18-hole golf course, although that has now been closed and a new estate known as Cloverlea has been built on the site, with dwellings on the north-eastern corner now completed.
+The residential area was originally structured around a large 18-hole golf course, although that has since closed and a new estate known as Cloverlea has been built on the site, with dwellings on the north-eastern corner now completed.
 Further residential development has occurred to the west and north.
-Some new medical facilities have arrived recently, Chirnside Park Family Clinic being one of them.
+New medical facilities opened recently, such as Chirnside Park Family Clinic.

-Most of the suburb still retains a rural flavour, extending well into the Yarra Valley to the north, with commercial wineries, orchards and livestock farming, as well as large residential estates.
-The Heritage Golf and Country Club, designed by Jack Nicklaus, is situated in the north-west corner of the suburb, on the Yarra River.
-The Chirnside Park Shopping Centre is within the suburb.
+The suburb is the site of several commercial wineries, orchards and livestock farms, as well as large residential estates.
+The Heritage Golf and Country Club is situated in the north-west corner of the suburb, on the Yarra River.
+Chirnside Park Shopping Centre is also located within the suburb.